aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 # Fullnode Using Aptos Source or Docker

-You can run your own [Fullnode](/concepts/basics-fullnodes) to synchronize with the state of the Aptos Blockchain and stay up-to-date.
+You can run your own [Fullnode](/concepts/basics-fullnodes) to synchronize with the state of the Aptos blockchain and stay up-to-date.
 Fullnodes replicate the entire state of the blockchain by querying other Aptos fullnodes or validators.

 Alternatively, you can use the fullnodes provided by Aptos Labs.
 However, such Aptos Labs-provided fullnodes have rate limits, which can impede your development.
-By running your own fullnode you can directly synchronize with the Aptos Blockchain and avoid such rate limits.
+By running your own fullnode you can directly synchronize with the Aptos blockchain and avoid such rate limits.

 Fullnodes can be run by anyone.
 This tutorial explains how to configure a public fullnode to connect to the Aptos devnet.